 Mode of Payment : Net Banking | Credit Card | Debit Card | NEFT | Other

 The Institute of Company Secretaries of India (ICSI) keeps the CS Executive registration open throughout the year.
-Candidates are advised to check the registration related cutoff dates to avoid chances of delay/confusion in the registration session.
-Currently, registrations for December 2022 sessions are open with the cut-off dates as mentioned below.
+Candidates are advised to check the registration-related cutoff dates to avoid chances of delay/confusion in the registration session.
+The important cut-off dates as mentioned below.

 |For June Session||For All Modules||November 30 (previous year)|